sass/perl-libsass/lib/CSS/Sass.md

     function should be the function's Sass signature and the value should be a Perl subroutine reference.
 This subroutine will be called whenever the function is used in the Sass being compiled.
-The arguments to the subroutine are [CSS::Sass::Type](https://metacpan.org/pod/CSS::Sass::Type) objects and the return value _must_ also be one of those types.
-It may also return `undef` which is just a shortcut for CSS::Sass::Type::String->new('').
+The arguments to the subroutine are [CSS::Sass::Type](https://metacpan.org/pod/CSS::Sass::Type) objects, which map to native perl types if possible.
+    You can return either [CSS::Sass::Type](https://metacpan.org/pod/CSS::Sass::Type) objects or supported native perl data structures. `undef` is an equivalent of CSS::Sass::Type::Null->new.

-    The function is called with an `eval` statement so you may use "die" to throw errors back to libsass.
+    The function is called with an `eval` statement so you may use "die" to throw errors back to libsass (`CSS::Sass::Type::Error`).

     A simple example: